-Annual adult abundance of spring Chinook at Prosser Dam has increased from a 1982-2000 average of about 4,000 fish to a 2001-2012 average of approximately These increases can be attributed to returns from the Cle Elum 11,400 fish. supplementation program beginning in 2001, improved freshwater passage conditions, improved marine survival, and habitat restoration and enhancement work.
-Annual abundance of fall Chinook at Prosser Dam has increased from a 1983-1999 average of just over 1,000 fish to a 2000-2012 average of nearly 3,200 fish.
+Annual adult abundance of spring Chinook at Prosser Dam has increased from a 1982-2000 average of about 4,000 fish to a 2001-2013 average of approximately These increases can be attributed to returns from the Cle Elum supplementation program beginning in 2001, improved freshwater passage conditions, improved marine survival, and habitat restoration and enhancement work.
+Annual abundance of fall Chinook at Prosser Dam has increased from a 1983-1999 average of just over 1,000 fish to a 2000-2013 average of nearly 3,500 fish.
 While this increase coincides with improved ocean conditions, some of the increase may also be due to improved passage in the mainstem Columbia River, changes in the lower Yakima River that are making fish seek more amenable spawning areas further upriver, and improvements in spawning and rearing protocols.
-Over 200 summer-run Chinook passed above Prosser Dam in 2012, the first adults to return to the Yakima Basin in over 40 years.
-Adult coho returns averaged about 3,900 fish from 1997-2012 (an order of magnitude improvement from the average for years prior to the project) including estimated returns of wild/natural coho averaging about 1,000 fish since 2001.
+Over 1,800 summer-run Chinook passed above Prosser Dam in 2013, among the first adults to return to the Yakima Basin in over 40 years.
+Adult coho returns to Prosser Dam averaged about 3,800 fish from 1997-2013 (an order of magnitude improvement from the average for years prior to the project) including estimated returns of wild/natural coho averaging about 900 fish since 2001.

 Trends in adult productivity indices for Yakima Basin natural-origin spring Chinook appear to be very similar for both Upper Yakima and Naches populations.
 Trends in adult productivity indices for natural-origin coho are not as clear and we have not yet observed the high spawner escapements we have with spring Chinook.
-Under present conditions, productivity for spring Chinook appears to peak at about 1,000 to 1,500 spawners and decline as spawner abundance approaches 2,000 fish or greater These data indicate that density-dependent limiting factors depress natural productivity at fairly low population abundance in the Yakima River Basin.
+Under present conditions, productivity for spring Chinook appears to peak at about 1,000 to 1,500 spawners and decline as spawner abundance approaches 2,000 fish or greater.
+These data indicate that density-dependent limiting factors depress natural productivity at fairly low population abundance in the Yakima River Basin.
 Until these factors are fully addressed, supplementation yields higher overall productivity rates and can be used to return adults to fisheries and to augment natural spawning populations.

-For the past thirteen years, annual abundance estimates of juvenile smolts migrating downstream at Prosser Dam averaged 202,550 wild/natural spring Chinook, 305,130 CESRF-origin spring Chinook, 25,390 wild/natural-origin coho, and 264,000 Preliminary smolt-to-adult survival indices averaged hatchery-origin coho. approximately 2.3% for both natural-origin spring Chinook and coho.
+For juvenile migration years 2000-present, annual abundance estimates of juvenile smolts migrating downstream at Prosser Dam averaged 211,200 wild/natural spring Chinook, 283,190 CESRF-origin spring Chinook, 25,220 wild/natural-origin coho, and 278,260 hatchery-origin coho.
+Preliminary smolt-to-adult survival indices averaged approximately 3.7% and 5.1% for natural-origin spring Chinook and coho, respectively.
 Because of many complexities associated with the production of smolt indices, these data are useful for analysis of trends but should not be used as direct citations of, or for comparisons of marked and unmarked, smolt-to-adult survival rates.
-Analysis of trends in smolt-to-adult survival indices for coho at McNary or Prosser Dams suggests that factors complicating SAR analyses are not specific to the Yakima River.
 Substantial juvenile mortality occurs as smolts migrate through the Yakima River system.
 Strategies have been proposed to address limiting factors and improve survival of emigrating Yakima Basin juveniles.
-As these strategies are implemented, we expect smolt and smolt-to-adult survival to improve substantially.
+As these strategies are implemented, we expect smolt and smolt-to-adult survival to improve.